gabrielziegler3/longitudinal-data-analysis/resources/mock_exam/attempt.md

 RUN;
 ```

-Result: LTR = 6.5863E-10, therefore the null hypothesis can be rejected and we conclude that UN is the optimal covariance structure.
+Result: LTR = , therefore the null hypothesis can be rejected and we conclude #TODO

 4. Select best fixed effects model with ML estimation
     - Use LRT for nested fixed effects